A Beginner’s Guide To Using Smartphones For Seniors

 These tips help resolve common phone issues if your smartphone is not functioning correctly.

-• Restart your phone to refresh its memory when it runs slowly.
+• Restart your phone to refresh its memory if it’s running slowly.

 • Toggle Wi-Fi off and on, or restart your router if you’re unable to connect to Wi-Fi.